todevdinhhai03/hotel-booking-system/README.md

-# Fullstack web project (monolithic)
+# Fullstack web project (Monolithic)
-This project is a full-stack web application project and it was created with Java and React.
+This project builds a booking management web application.
+It is created using Java and ReactJS.

 ## Technologies Of Project
 <h5> Backend Techologies</h5>